 We gave the respondents a chance to opine on several issues that are relevant to the student community in general.

-When asked to describe their political leaning, 30.7% respondents said they leaned towards the left (liberal) and 12.04% said they did so towards the right (conservative).
-However, 190 of 332 respondents were either not politically inclined or chose not to answer.
+Politics: 33% respondents said they leaned towards the left (liberal) and 20.1% said they did so towards the right (conservative), while the others chose not to comment or had no political inclination as such.

-On religious beliefs, while 39% respondents said they were believers, 21% said they identified as atheists.
-Another 39% said that they were agnostic.
+Religious beliefs: 39% respondents said they were believers, an almost equal population of 35.5% said they identified themselves as atheists.